Shopify/ui-extensions/packages/checkout-ui-extensions/documentation/conditional-props.md

 Conditions can also be combined to accomodate more complex interactions and user interfaces.

-In this example, the Grid’s children will be:
+In this example, the Grid’s children will have the following characteristics:

 - stacked by default
 - side by side (`30%` and `70%`) on viewports above the `small` breakpoint